svisser/logaugment/README.rst

     logger.warn("My message")
     # My message: custom_value

-You can also use a function:
+You can also use a function which returns a dictionary:

 .. code:: python